sarahkuhn/hiwi/README.md

 This document shows the current working status of all EP hiwis.
 Each hiwi should update their status at the beginning of each working week by editing their **Current Status**.

-For details on using this file, consult the [Instructions Wiki](https://github.com/econpsychbasel/hiwi/wiki/home)
+For details on using this file, consult the [Wiki](https://github.com/econpsychbasel/hiwi/wiki/home)

 ### Current Status